MapsPeople/docs/src/content/map/displaying-objects/turn-off-collisions-based-on-zoom.md

 }
 ```

-However, if you wish for the collision behavior to change when the maps starts moving, you should use this.
+However, if you wish for the collision behavior to change when the maps starts moving instead, you should use this.

 ```java
 val maxZoomForCollisions = 20 //set your desired zoom level upon which the collision behaviour changes